RicGobs/FOFIDES/Code_Lambda_AWS/README.md

-# FOFISET Prototype - Lambda AWS code
+# FOFIDES Prototype - Lambda AWS code

 ## Introduction
 In this directory there is the code for the Lambda AWS, this has to be executed in the AWS Environment. <br/>